-Rudy Maxa, one of America’s premier consumer travel experts, is host and executive producer of “Rudy Maxa’s World,” the Emmy Award winning, public television travel series featuring destinations as diverse as Korea and Argentina, and from South Africa, Tuscany, and Thailand.
+Rudy Maxa, one of America’s premier consumer travel experts, is host and executive producer of “Rudy Maxa’s World,” the Emmy Award winning, public television travel series featuring destinations as diverse as Korea, Argentina, South Africa, Tuscany, and Thailand.

 Maxa is host and executive producer of 95 television episodes on the world’s great destinations that air on public television stations nationwide.
 His television episodes also air in 121 countries in 22 different languages on Travel Channel International.
 You may view episodes on Create Travel.